Rail to Western Sydney International Airport

 Through the Western Sydney City Deal, the NSW Government has also committed to deliver rapid bus services from Penrith, Liverpool and Campbelltown to the airport before it opens in 2026, and to the Western Sydney Aerotropolis.

 The NSW Government is planning for additional long-term rail links to the airport.
 This includes extensions towards Schofields in the north and Macarthur in the south, as well as options for connecting the existing line at Leppington to the Aerotropolis.

 The Australian and NSW governments partnered to undertake the joint Western Sydney Rail Needs Scoping Study from November 2015 to March 2018.
 This study identified a vision for rail to service Western Sydney and the new airport over the coming decades, and is informing the NSW Government’s latest long-term planning.

-One finding of the joint Scoping Study was that a new North South Rail Link would improve rail connectivity and support city-shaping objectives across Western Sydney, as well as connecting local residents to the new airport.
+One finding of the joint Scoping Study was that north-south rail, like Sydney Metro – Western Sydney Airport, would improve transport connectivity and support city-shaping objectives across Western Sydney, as well as connecting local residents to the new airport.

-The NSW Government has also commenced a corridor identification and protection process for the North South Rail Link, as well as for a number of different road and rail corridors in Western Sydney.
+The NSW Government is responsible for road and rail corridor identification and protection process in Western Sydney.
 More information on the NSW Government's corridor projects is available on the Transport for NSW website.